 Cost

 Daycare is an expense.
 But, so is any other option that you go with.
-Daycare is the cheapest option if you don’t have a grandparent or someone else to take care of your child.
-Contact us to discuss enrollment options and cost.
+Daycare is the cheapest option if you don’t have a relative or someone else to take care of your child.

 There are pros and cons to both hiring a nanny or enrolling your child in daycare.
 At the end of the day, whichever option you choose, it will truly come down to your time, what your budget is, and what is better for you and your child!